MicrosoftDocs/windows-dev-docs/hub/apps/winui/index.md

 WinUI 2.x can be used in UWP applications and incorporated into new or existing desktop applications using [XAML Islands](../desktop/modernize/xaml-islands.md).

 > [!NOTE]
-> WinUI 2.5 is the latest WinUI 2.x release.
-See the [WinUI 2.6 milestone](https://github.com/microsoft/microsoft-ui-xaml/milestone/11) for a list of work planned in the next release.
+> WinUI 2.6 is the latest WinUI 2.x release.
+See the [WinUI 2.7 milestone](https://github.com/microsoft/microsoft-ui-xaml/milestone/12) for a list of work planned in the next release.

-The WinUI 2.x Library is closely coupled to the [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk/) and provides official native Windows UI controls and other UI elements for UWP apps.
+The WinUI 2.x Library is closely coupled with the [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk/) and provides official native Windows UI controls and other UI elements for UWP apps.

 By maintaining down-level compatibility with earlier versions of Windows 10, WinUI 2.x controls work even if users don't have the latest OS.